souramoo/Needle/README.md

 Notably, I made this to inject a fake-signature patch into the system so I can spoof android app signatures.

 ## How to use
-Reboot into recovery and run `python3 patch.py`
+Make sure you have adb and java available, connect your device via usb and run `python3 patch.py` (Note: I have only tested this under Linux)

 Note: You will need to redo this everytime you flash a new /system partition (e.g. flashing an updated cyanogenmod zip or new ROM)